leanprover-community/lean4game/doc/DOCUMENTATION.md

-The former, "relay", is the server which sets up a socket connection to the client, starts the lean servers to work on files and relays messages between the lean server and the client. `index.mjs` is the file that needs to be run, which is done for example using `pm2` or by calling `npm run start_server` or `npm run production`, see more later.
+The former, "relay", is the server which sets up a socket connection to the client, starts the lean servers to work on files and relays messages between the lean server and the client. `index.mjs` is the file that needs to be run, which is done for example using `pm2` or by calling `npm run start:server` or `npm run production`, see more later.

 The latter, "server", is the lean server which has two jobs.
 For one, it produces the "gameserver"